a story about the words that live inside you

 who know their own voice

 In a noisy world, the child who can sit quietly with their own thoughts — who knows how to reach inward for something true — has an extraordinary gift.
-The Wishing Word is one small seed of that gift, planted in the quiet of an evening, watered by a parent's presence.
+The Wishing Word is one small seed of that gift.

 without trying